 \section{Introduction}

-Galactic outflows, triggered by intense episodes of star formation or by the accretion of material onto Active Galactic Nuclei (AGN), are widely regarded as fundamental drivers of galaxy evolution across cosmic time.
-They are believed to regulate and suppress both star formation and black hole growth, and are considered the principal mechanism through which dust and metals are redistributed on galactic scales or even expelled into the intergalactic medium.
-Due to their importance, the identification and characterization of galactic outflows is one of the most extensively studied topics in galaxy evolution, both in the local Universe and at high redshift \citep[see reviews by][]{rupkeReviewRecentObservations2018, veilleuxCoolOutflowsGalaxies2020}.
+Galactic outflows triggered by intense episodes of star formation or by the accretion of material onto active galactic nuclei (AGNs) are widely regarded as fundamental drivers of galaxy evolution across cosmic time.
+They are believed to regulate and suppress both star formation and black hole growth and are considered the main mechanism through which dust and metals are redistributed on galactic scales or expelled into the intergalactic medium.
+Due to their importance, the identification and characterisation of galactic outflows are among the most extensively studied topics in galaxy evolution, both in the local Universe and at high redshift \citep[see reviews by][]{rupkeReviewRecentObservations2018, veilleuxCoolOutflowsGalaxies2020}.